One Fund

 Can I still give to Northside ministries I am passionate about?

-Of course, as long as we all understand what “One Fund” means.
+Of course, as long as we all understand what One Fund means.
+All ministries are now funded through One Fund instead of through directed giving.
+Ministry Leaders have submitted their full financial need each year, so giving to One Fund is how we will ensure all ministries are funded.
 This approach values all Northside’s commitments equally.
 It will assist our Shepherds’ desire for clear financial communication.
 We are all part of the family, and we ask everyone to take part in the needs of the family.
 We will adjust our commitments as our finances allow.
 We will also follow where God’s mission is leading us.
 Each ministry will submit an annual budget.
 The Executive Finance Committee and the Shepherds will then finalize each budget.
 This is the budget each Minister or Ministry Leader can expect for their ministry for the year.
-With some exceptions, no ministry funds will roll over from year to year (exceptions apply to ministries that receive funding from other churches, like our São Luís Mission and Loaves & Fishes).
+With some exceptions, no ministry funds will roll over from year to year (exceptions apply to ministries that receive funding from other churches, like our São Luís Mission and Loaves and Fishes).
 All funds received will go towards funding all Northside ministries.

 Will I need to change my recurring contribution settings?